Graham Bickley: Career

 Bickley regularly appears with the BBC Concert Orchestra.
 His concerts include Guys and Dolls, playing Nathan Detroit, On The Town, playing Chip, and a new musical version of Peter Pan, all at The Royal Festival Hall and recorded for broadcast on BBC Radio.
 Other live concert performances for BBC Radio include Bitter Sweet, Radio Rhapsody, and Big Band Special with the BBC Big Band, and many appearances as guest vocalist on BBC Radio 2’s Friday Night is Music Night.
 In 2000, Bickley made his début at the BBC Promenade Concerts at The Royal Albert Hall, performing in Kurt Weill’s Street Scene and a 70th birthday tribute for Stephen Sondheim.

 Bickley completed two seasons for Grange Park Opera: Billy Crocker in Cole Porter’s Anything Goes (2002), and Robert Baker in Leonard Bernstein’s Wonderful Town (2004).

 He was a guest artist for a gala concert in Leeds with Lesley Garrett and the Opera North Orchestra, and with orchestrator Martin Koch, he produced a concert to celebrate the work of Nelson Riddle, with The BBC Concert Orchestra and transmitted live on BBC Radio 2.

 Throughout 2005–06 Bickley undertook a national tour of Cole Porter’s High Society playing the role of C.K.
 Dexter Haven, culminating in a season at The Shaftesbury Theatre in the West End.

 His concert engagements in 2007 included Good Thing Going, a celebration of the music of Stephen Sondheim at Cadogan Hall, and The Best of Broadway, two concerts at The Royal Albert Hall, both with the Royal Philharmonic Orchestra.
 He also performed in several gala concerts celebrating the music of Rodgers and Hammerstein, and was a special guest for Barbara Cook's 80th birthday concert at The London Coliseum: Barbara Cook and Friends.

+In 2023, he toured the UK as Captain EJ Smith in Titanic the Musical.

 He is a director of The Theatre Royal Drury Lane Theatrical Fund, founded in 1766.

 Personal life

 Bickley has been married to playwright Peggy Riley since 2000.

-In 2015, Bickley stated that he had been sexually assaulted as a teenager and had been inspired to come forward after the Jimmy Savile scandal.